Our growing timeline

 You can find pictures of this event here. and watch the recordings of the speakers’ interventions there.

-NOVEMBER – Presentation to the Innovations in Conflict Resolution and Mediation Conference in Tel Aviv / In November, Mehra Rimer is invited as a guest speaker at the University of Tel-Aviv in a conference about Innovations in Conflict Resolution and Mediation.
+NOVEMBER 2018 – Presentation to the Innovations in Conflict Resolution and Mediation Conference in Tel Aviv / In November, Mehra Rimer was invited as a guest speaker at the University of Tel-Aviv in a conference about Innovations in Conflict Resolution and Mediation.

 You can find pictures of this event here.